gravitational/teleport/lib/backend/dynamodbbk/README.md

 You can use IAM role instead of hard coded access and secret key (IAM role is recommended).
 You must apply correct policy in order to the auth to create/get/update K/V in DynamoDB.

-Example of a typical policy:
+Example of a typical policy (change region and account ID):

 {
     "Version": "2012-10-17",